Deep Generative model that uses physical quantities to generate and retrieve solar magnetic active regions: Results

 \section{Results}

 The results from our designed and implemented pipeline (Figure~\ref{fig1}) are described sequentially in the following subsections.

 \textbf{Training Generative Model.} We train a GAN to generate $128 \text{~pix} \times 128 \text{~pix}$ magnetic patches from a 100-dimensional noise vector ($z$; also referred to as `latent vector' throughout the paper) sampled from a standard normal distribution.
-We implement the generator as a simple Convolutional Neural Network (CNN)-based decoder architecture and use $\tanh$ transformation as the last step of the generator architecture, thus making the generated images bounded within [-1, 1].
-We construct a discriminator, based on a CNN-based encoder architecture that we built from scratch, to classify the generated magnetic patches as `fake' and SHARP patches as `real'.
+As described before, (1) We implement the generator as a simple Convolutional Neural Network (CNN)-based decoder architecture and use $\tanh$ transformation as the last step of the generator architecture, thus making the generated images bounded within [-1, 1].
+(2) We construct a discriminator, based on a CNN-based encoder architecture that we built from scratch, to classify the generated magnetic patches as `fake' and SHARP patches as `real'.
 The last layer in the discriminator is a sigmoid-function transformation.

 We train the GAN for 200 epochs with a batch size of 32 and a learning rate of 0.0005.
-For further inference, we pick the epoch for which the discriminator shows the least accuracy in distinguishing generated data from real.
+In the first 100 epochs of GAN training we don't observe any increasing or decreasing trend in the $G_{loss}$ and $D_{loss}$.
+However, over epochs 100-200 we find a clear increasing trend in $G_{loss}$ and decreasing trend in $D_{loss}$ producing inferior quality of generated images.
+For further inference, we pick the epoch, from first 100 epochs, for which the discriminator shows the least accuracy in distinguishing generated data from real.
 Figure~\ref{fig2} illustrates the results from our GAN as a 10$\times$10 matrix of generated magnetic patches.
 We note that the flux in generated images ranges from low to high.
 This is because GAN is trained on time sequences of magnetic patches during their emergence and evolution.

 \textbf{Interpretable Generation of Magnetic Patches.} Although the GAN can generate realistic solar magnetic patches, interpretable manipulation of the images using the embedding space is non-trivial.
-Gradually changing each value of each dimension in noise vector $z$ gives rise to smooth changes in the generated images, but those changes are often not physically interpretable, as multiple features tend to evolve simultaneously.
-To control the generation in physically meaningful space we found it is most useful to use a supervised approach to learn decision boundaries in the latent space of GAN.
-The decision boundary, for a given physical parameter, separates low and high values of the parameter calculated from GAN-generated images.
+Gradually changing the value of each dimension in noise vector $z$ gives rise to smooth changes in the generated images, but those changes are often not physically interpretable, as multiple features tend to evolve simultaneously.
+To control the generation in a physically meaningful space we found it is most useful to use a supervised approach to learn decision boundaries in the latent space of GAN.
+The decision boundary, for a given physical parameter, separates low and high values of the same parameter calculated from GAN-generated images.
 This approach is illustrated in the following paragraphs.